Our easy Smoked Turkey Legs recipe includes an optional brine and herbed butter that make the turkey legs so juicy and delicious!

 Storage: any leftover turkey legs can be kept in an airtight container in the refrigerator for up to 5 days or in the freezer for up to 4 months.

-Save the bones: don't forget to save the leftover bones to make either turkey stock!
+Save the bones: don't forget to save the leftover bones to make homemade turkey stock!

 Smoke Time: there are so many factors that go into how long it will take to smoke meat.
 The humidity, wind, hot spots, how thick your particular turkey legs are ... these all impact your ultimate cook time.
 The most accurate way to determine cook time is to track the internal temperature with an internal meat thermometer or probe.